bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

    A keystore URL automatically gets generated once you upload the keystore file.
 Bitrise assigns an Environment Variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
 You can use this URL to download the keystore file during a build in the future.
 5. Fill out the displayed three input fields with your credentials:
-   * keystore password
+   * Keystore password.
-   * keystore alias
+   * Keystore alias.
-   * private key password
+   * Private key password.

    ![](/img/android-keystore-file.png)
 6. Click **Save metadata**.